 Optional additions for your FODMAP friendly chilli oil noodles

-• Steamed Asian greens such as pak choi or bok choi make a great addition.
-In the same vein, you can throw in any steamed vegetables you like.
+- Steamed Asian greens such as pak choi or bok choi make a great addition.
+You can also throw in any steamed vegetables you like.
 Keep in mind, though, that you will throw off the balance of sauce to noodle.
-You might consider making double the sauce and then adding extra as needed to coat everything.
+You might consider making double the sauce (without the extra chilli if you have fructose issues) and then adding extra as needed to coat everything.
 Extras can be stored in the fridge to serve with a protein or rice the next day.

 Ingredient notes